Contents

 }

-### Adaptors for existing `Sequence` types
+Adapters for existing Sequence types

-As mentioned above, it is possible given an implementation to `Sequence`
+As mentioned above, it is possible given an implementation to Sequence to implement the necessary conformance to Iterable.
+We propose the following addition to the standard library:

-// of each element generated by `next` one
+// of each element generated by `next` one at a time.

-public struct BorrowingIteratorAdapter<Iterator: IteratorProtocol>: BorrowingIteratorProtocol {
+public struct IterableIteratorAdapter<Iterator: IteratorProtocol>: IterableIteratorProtocol {

 var iterator: Iterator